richardflint/walletstash-dca/server/README.md

 ## Description

-Walletstash dca server is a backend service that runs on a cron job, it runs different configurations that can be used to connect to an exchange, convert deposits and withdraw to a non-custodial wallet.
+Walletstash dca server is a backend service that runs on a cron job, it runs different configurations that can be used to connect to an exchange, convert deposits and withdraw to a noncustodial wallet.

 ## Installation